-- B. Discharges to a POTW.
-Any process wastewater that the facility may discharge to the sanitary sewer, either as direct discharge or as a hauled waste, is subject to federal, state and local pretreatment regulations.
-Pursuant to Section 307 of the Clean Water Act, the permittee shall comply with all applicable Federal General Pretreatment Regulations promulgated, found in 40 CFR Part 403, the State Pretreatment Requirements found in UAC R317-8-8, and any specific local discharge limitations developed by the Publicly Owned Treatment Works (POTW) accepting the waste. - C. Hazardous Waste Requirements.
-In accordance with 40 CFR Part 403.12(p)(1), the permittee must notify the POTW, the EPA Regional Waste Management Director, and the State hazardous waste authorities, in writing, if they discharge any substance into a POTW which if otherwise disposed of would be considered a hazardous waste under 40 CFR Part 261.
-This notification must include the name of the hazardous waste, the EPA hazardous waste number, and the type of discharge (continuous or batch). - D. Hauled Hazardous Waste.
-Hauled hazardous waste shall not be discharged to a POTW without notification to the Division of Water Quality.
+- A. Discharge to POTW.
+Any wastewaters discharged to the sanitary sewer, either as a direct discharge or as a hauled waste, are subject to Federal, State and local pretreatment regulations.
+Pursuant to Section 307 of The Water Quality Act of 1987, the permittee shall comply with all applicable federal General Pretreatment Regulations promulgated at 40 CFR 403, the State Pretreatment Requirements at UAC R317-8-8, and any specific local discharge limitations developed by the Publicly Owned Treatment Works (POTW) accepting the wastewaters.
+At a minimum the discharge, into a POTW, must met the requirements of Part II of the permit. - B. Hazardous Waste Notification.
+The permittee must notify the POTW, the EPA Regional Waste Management Director, and the State hazardous waste authorities, in writing, if they discharge any substance into a POTW which if otherwise disposed of would be considered a hazardous waste under 40 CFR 261.
+This notification must include the name of the hazardous waste, the EPA hazardous waste number, and the type of discharge (continuous or batch).